developmentseed/mapbox-gl-shared-vector-source/README.md

 A custom vector tile source for mapbox-gl that caches and shares parsed vector tiles across Map instances.

+**NOTE:** This relies on an as-yet-unmerged branch of mapbox-gl-js: https://github.com/mapbox/mapbox-gl-js/pull/2952

 ## example

 Clone, `npm install`, run `npm start`, and open http://localhost:9966/.